Abhi4301/Whatsapp-Automation/README.md

 # Whatsapp-Automation

 # Use Case:
 We can schedule Good Morning or Good night messages at a particular time to our loved ones.
 We can set reminders.
 Suppose at 12 o'clock you want to wish your friend happy birthday so schedule your messages and sleep peacefully.
-And it will sending bulk messages on whatsapp for any kind of promotion using CSV file.
+And we will sending bulk messages on whatsapp for any kind of promotion using CSV file.

 # Requirements: